 Prosthetists can fashion artificial limbs that look remarkably like the real thing.
-Getting them to perform like the real thing is the goal of a National Science Foundation-funded project conducted by:
+Getting them to perform like the real thing was the goal of a National Science Foundation-funded project conducted by:

 - Dinal Andreasen, GTRI senior research scientist,